Are We There

 Are We There is the fourth studio album by the American singer-songwriter Sharon Van Etten.
 It was released on May 27, 2014 via Jagjaguwar.

+Background

+Are We There draws from musical influences including Glass Candy, Chromatics, Lee Hazlewood, Low, Bob Dylan, the War on Drugs, Meg Baird, Bobby Womack, Colin Newman, Suicide, OMD, and PJ Harvey.

 Packaging

 Of the lack of a question mark in the album's title, Van Etten said it was "… open-ended, I ask myself that question all the time, for my work, for my love, even for my friends.
 It's just really good to check in with yourself and it's a play on words, about touring and about travelling, being in transition."

 Reception

 Upon its release Are We There received widespread critical acclaim.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 86, based on 36 reviews, indicating "universal acclaim".
 Fred Thomas of AllMusic rated Are We There four-out-of-five stars, in particular praising the album's "inventive arrangements and advances in songwriting", which he referred to as "an undeniable step forward for Van Etten".
 In Rolling Stone, Will Hermes also rated Are We There four-out-of-five stars, writing that "like Nick Cave, [Van Etten's] darkness contains multitudes" and calling the album "magnificent" and one "which grows her trademark examinations of romantic decay to cathedral-like scale."
 The A.V.
 Clubs Emily St. James summarized that "Are We There offers an artist in full command of her voice and her instrument" and called it a "punishing epic of an album, intense and bruised and haunted", ultimately awarding it an A− rating.

 Pitchfork writer Stephen M. Deusner called Are We There "the peak of a steady upward trajectory", describing how it was more "self-determined and self-directed" than Van Etten's previous albums, Because I Was in Love (2009), Epic (2010) and Tramp (2012).
 In NME, Cian Traynor made a similar observation, writing that Are We There is "less jagged and more finessed than its intricately layered predecessor … The songs are slower and spacious enough to keep their clarity intact".
 Traynor further praised the album's arrangements and Van Etten's emotional delivery, awarding it an eight-out-of-ten rating.
 However, writing for The Guardian, Tim Jonze offered a more mixed review criticizing how Van Etten's songwriting on Are We There "conforms to accomplished but trad indie-rock norm".
 Jonze did, however, appreciate the album's "unusual harmonies", "orchestral slow build" and referred to "Every Time the Sun Comes Up" as a "stirring closing number" in his three-out-of-five-star review.